civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 If the pull request does not require additional changes, the reviewer should merge it immediately after approving.
 Otherwise, once they have addressed all comments marked `(blocking)` or `nit`, the pull request author should either merge if able or re-request review and merging from a maintainer if not.
 Authors are encouraged to at least reply to `(non-blocking)` and `(if-minor)` comments if they do not address them with code changes.

+### Workflow tips

+#### 1. Provide comments concisely

+There are two ways to leave comments and two interfaces to reply to a PR review request.

+The `Discussions` tab will only let you apply single comments and replies that each generate and email.

+The `Files` tab, will allow you to do the above as well "Start a review" when you leave your first comment.
+All subsequent comments in the `Files` tab will be batched into the review.
+When you're done reviewing them you can then publish them all with `Review Changes` in the upper right.

+It's recommended that you batch comments this way to reduce email noise, provide a clear review, as well let you edit/delete comments before sending.

+#### 2. View changes since your last review

+You can view only changes since your last Review (using `Review Changes` above)

+As you're reviewing files, you can checkmark that you're done with the changes in it by clicking the checkbox to the far right of the file name.

+When you publish your review the checkbox state will be remembered.

+When new commits occur you can see only those changes by finding `Changes from all commits` just below the PR name, selecting `all commits` and clicking `Show changes since your last review`

+GitHub kinda lets you do this ad hoc, but the UI is hard to use and it doesn't track where you left off if you're doing multiple review rounds.

+#### 3. Incrementally see your own PR changes

+You can do Tip #2 on your own PRs through the same process of selection the check box and publishing a Review.
+You can just do a "comment" review and give a perfunctory comment of "Baselining for review"

 ### Getting up to speed

 Want to get up to speed on this project?
 Awesome!
 Please see the following: